ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Introduction

-Therefore, we design a summarizing technique to process CVEs, inspired by \cite{kim2024sure, jiang2024tc}.
-We start by exploring the NVD website and summarize the content with respect to a specific CVE-ID.
+Therefore, we design a summarizing technique to process CVEs, inspired by \cite{kim2024sure, jiang2024tc} in an automatic way by mimicking how security analysts perform vulnerability analysis.
+To do so, we start by exploring the NVD website and summarize the content with respect to a specific CVE-ID.
 Next, we move to the associated CWE link, and further to the relevant references (hyperlinks) to provide summaries with respect to the exploitation and mitigation questions (emulating the typical workflow of a security analyst).
 A key advantage of the summarizing technique is its efficiency in handling large-scale data without relying extensively on document chunking, which enhances both retrieval quality and the accuracy of responses (while handling the context window limitation).
-This makes the system particularly suited for addressing more complex cybersecurity queries — such as those related to CVE mitigation that require integrating more external information.
+This makes the system particularly suited to better guide analysts in a timely manner while addressing more complex cybersecurity queries - such as those related to CVE mitigation that require integrating more external information.

-There is no easy way to determine whether a generated response is accurate or trustworthy.
-ProveRAG has the ability to provide verifiable evidences (TPs), detect hallucinations (FPs) and failed retrievals (FNs) for the LLM responses.
-This is called \textbf{provenance} where we carefully designed a structured, explicit, concise prompt with the chain-of-thought technique \cite{wei2022chain} to push the LLM into providing evidence for its responses.
-Note that we ensure that the LLM for ProveRAG (\textit{gpt-4o-mini} \cite{OpenAI}) do not miss any essential information when finding evidence by utilizing almost the entire context window (128,000 tokens) for provenance.
+ProveRAG has the ability to provide verifiable evidence (TPs), while also \textbf{revealing} hallucinations (FPs) and failed retrievals (FNs) to determine whether a generated response is accurate and trustworthy (the provenance part of the proposed framework).
+Furthermore, we demonstrate that by providing the LLM with highly-structured context (Aqua Vulnerability Database \cite{aqua}), ProveRAG's performance increases significantly.
+Our testing shows that ProveRAG achieves outstanding detection accuracy, with 99\% for exploitation and 97\% for mitigation strategies.